HotCakeX/Harden-Windows-Security/Wiki posts/AppControl Manager/AppControl Manager.md

 <br>

-Please feel free to open a discussion if you have any questions about the build process, security, how to use or have feedbacks.
+Please feel free to open a discussion if you have any questions about the build process, security, how to use or have feedbacks. [**Source code on this repository**](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/AppControl%20Manager)

 <br>